saadam1n/Discrete-Diffusion-Forcing/README.md

 This repository provides the code to reproduce our evaluation results and run generation demos.

 ## 🔥 News!
+* Aug 20, 2025: We've released the training pipeline of D2F!
-* Aug 8, 2025: We've released the inference code and training pipeline of D2F!
+* Aug 8, 2025: We've released the inference code of D2F!
 ## Contents
 - [🤔 How It Works](#-how-it-works)
 - [📊 Performance Highlights](#-performance-highlights)